Problematic social media use: Prevention

 Prevention approaches include screen time monitoring apps and other tech-based approaches to improve efficiency and decrease screen time and tools to help with addiction to online platform products.
 Parents' methods for monitoring, regulating, and understanding their children's social media use are referred to as parental mediation.
 Parental mediation strategies include active, restrictive, and co-using methods.
 Active mediation involves direct parent-child conversations that are intended to educate children on social media norms and safety, as well as the variety and purposes of online content.
 Restrictive mediation entails the implementation of rules, expectations, and limitations regarding children's social media use and interactions.
 Co-use is when parents jointly use social media alongside their children, and is most effective when parents are actively participating (like asking questions, making inquisitive/supportive comments) versus being passive about it.

 Active mediation is the most common strategy used by parents, though the key to success for any mediation strategy is consistency/reliability.
 When parents reinforce rules inconsistently, have no mediation strategy, or use highly restrictive strategies for monitoring their children's social media use, there is an observable increase in children's aggressive behaviours.
 When parents openly express that they are supportive of their child's autonomy and provide clear, consistent rules for media use, problematic usage and aggression decreases.
 Knowing that consistent, autonomy-supportive mediation has more positive outcomes than inconsistent, controlling mediation, parents can consciously foster more direct, involved, and genuine dialogue with their children.
 This can help prevent or reduce problematic social media use in children and teenagers.

 Outcomes

 Adolescents and teens

 Increased social media use and exposure to social media platforms can lead to negative results and bullying over time.
 While social media's main intention is to share information and communicate with friends and family, there is more evidence pertaining to negative factors rather than positive ones.
 Social media use has been linked to an increased risk of depression and self harm.
 Those from the ages of 13-15 may struggle the most with these issues, but they can be seen in college students as well.
 According to the Center for Disease Control and Prevention's 2019 Youth Risk Behavior Surveillance System, data showed that approximately 15% of high school students were electronically bullied in the 12 months prior to the survey that students were asked to complete.
-Bullying over social media has sparked suicide rates immensely within the last decade.
+Bullying on social media has caused suicide rates to increase among this age group within the last decade.